LaurentCabaret/pyVhdl2Sch/README.md

 pyVhdl2Sch
 ==========
 pyVhdl2Sch is a documentation generator tool.
-It takes VHDL files (.vhd) as entry and generates a pdf schematic for each input file.
+It takes VHDL files (.vhd) as entry and generates a pdf/svg/ps/png schematic for each input file.

 pyVhdl2Sch is based on Python and is a rewrite of the QT/Latex based Vhdl2Sch.